Reveal-Energy-Services/orchid-python-api/README-dev.md

 ### Using the fallback configuration

-If you installed the latest version Orchid using the installation defaults and you installed the `orchid-python-api` , you need to take **no** additional steps to configure the Orchid Python API to find this installation.
+If you installed the latest version Orchid using the installation defaults, and you installed the `orchid-python-api` , you need to take **no** additional steps to configure the Orchid Python API to find this installation.
 For your information, the default installation location is, `%ProgramFiles%\Reveal Energy Services, Inc\Orchid`.
 The Orchid Python API uses its version to find and use